Lafayette Cemetery No. 1 Tomb & Coping Owners Association

 Picture

-Lafayette No. 1 designated a National Historic Landmark in 1972
+Lafayette No. 1 was placed on the National Register of Historic Places in 1972

 TODAY

 During recent years, Lafayette Cemetery No. 1 has been subjected to accelerated deterioration and tourist overrunning.
 Visitor counts jumped from about 200 to close to 3000 per day in the last few years.
 The accompanying disrespect and ghoulish, non-historical tour content, made it increasingly difficult for families burying loved ones and visiting their graves.
-Despite numerous, but limited efforts over many decades, the overall infrastructure has also continued to deteriorate, and there is no security or on-site personnel to enforce city ordinances.
-Profit-motivated groups, film and TV crews and those with conflicts of interest have increasingly exploited the cemetery for their own purposes, contributing to its decline and irreverence within it.
+Despite numerous, but limited efforts over many decades, the overall infrastructure continued to deteriorate, and there was no security or on-site personnel to enforce city ordinances.
+Profit-motivated groups, tour guides, film and TV crews and those with conflicts of interest increasingly exploited the cemetery for their own purposes, contributing to its decline and irreverence within it.
 (See GALLERY page)

-There is no one group with a singular mission dedicated solely to advocate for this cemetery’s singular purpose - a place to bury the dead and for their remains to rest in peace.
+There was no one group with a singular mission dedicated solely to advocate for this cemetery’s singular purpose - a place to bury the dead and for their remains to rest in peace.

 to educating the public in its accurate history and supporting city officials in their responsibility for its care and protection.